 Things to consider

-- Ideally, you should use a provider who has experience of the contracting market, and how contractors operate.
+- Ideally, you should use a provider that has experience of the contracting market, and how contractors operate.

 - Make sure that dividends are included in any calculations, as they make up the bulk of most limited company contractors’ income.
 Some providers consider dividends to be ‘investment income’, rather than traditional income, which again explains why you should seek a provider with experience of dealing with small companies and freelancers.

 - Make sure any income protection providers you compare have good records of dealing with and meeting past claims (your financial adviser will be able to help you with this).